poissonconsulting/psql/README.md

 Your database connection details should be stored in a config.yml file.
 Set the `psql.config_path` option as the file path to the config file.
-Set the `psql.value` option as the value in the config file.
+Set the `psql.config_value` option as the value in the config file.

 Example of a `config.yml` file: